freeCodeCamp/freeCodeCamp/curriculum/challenges/english/05-apis-and-microservices/basic-node-and-express/serve-static-assets.md

 Mount the `express.static()` middleware to the path `/public` with `app.use()`.
 The absolute path to the assets folder is `__dirname + /public`.

 Now your app should be able to serve a CSS stylesheet.
 Note that the `/public/style.css` file is referenced in the `/views/index.html` in the project boilerplate.
-Also note that you should still keep the code in a previous challenge serving the `/views/index.html` to the root.
 Your front-page should look a little better now!

 # --hints--